MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/login-basics-best-practices.md

 - [LoginWithAndroidDeviceID](xref:titleid.playfabapi.com.client.authentication.loginwithandroiddeviceid)
 - [LoginWithCustomID](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid)

-Since they are anonymous, these methods can uniquely identify a device, but contain no recoverable information about the player.
-If the player loses or breaks their device, the account is lost and may be very difficult to recover.
+Since they are anonymous, these methods can uniquely identify a device, *but contain no recoverable information about the player*.
+If the player loses or breaks their device, the account is lost, and may be very difficult to recover.
 In most cases the account is simply orphaned and not retrievable.

 So why use it?
 Because it's the lowest possible barrier to entry for the player, requiring no interaction.
 It gets the player trying your game with minimal effort, while creating an account they can get back to for continuity (as long as they have that device).